Types of voice prosthesis

 - Diabetic should maintain adequate blood sugar levels.

-- Take antibiotics only if they are needed.
+- Take antibiotics and corticosteroids only if they are needed.

 - After using an oral suspension of an antifungal agent, wait for 30 minutes to let it work and then brush your teeth.
 This is because some of these suspensions contain sugar.